-The National Police of Ukraine reported extradition from the United Arab Emirates of a woman who organized a large -scale fraudulent scheme under the guise of charitable collection for drones for the Armed Forces.
-The investigation found that she, together with his accomplices, created a financial pyramid that operated in 2023 and caused at least UAH 50 million.
+The National Police of Ukraine reported the extradition from the United Arab Emirates of a woman who organized a large-scale fraudulent scheme under the guise of a charitable collection for drones for the Armed Forces of Ukraine.
+The investigation established that she, together with accomplices, created a financial pyramid that operated in 2023 and caused losses of at least 50 million hryvnias.

-The fraudsters promised to supply drones, but instead sent counterfeit invoices, fake guarantee letters and justified delays in fictional logistics difficulties.
-As a result, dozens of volunteers, charitable funds, IT companies and thousands of Ukrainians who wanted to help the army were injured.
+The fraudsters promised drone deliveries, but instead sent fake invoices, forged warranty letters, and justified delays with fabricated logistical difficulties.
+As a result, dozens of volunteers, charitable foundations, IT companies, and thousands of Ukrainians who wanted to help the army suffered.

-" These are more than 600 drones that could work on the front line ," the National Police said.
+“ These are over 600 drones that could work on the front lines ,” the National Police note.

 The scheme was exposed in February 2024.
-The group members were suspected of fraud and laundering in particularly large amounts.
-The persons involved created a network of companies and accounts, worked with cryptocurrency, and at the start really fulfilled separate orders for trust.
+The group members were charged with fraud and money laundering in particularly large amounts.
+The suspects created a network of companies and accounts, worked with cryptocurrency, and at the start did indeed carry out individual orders to gain trust.

 Law enforcement officers documented 99 episodes of criminal activity.
-In addition to the drone scam, other cases have been established-in particular, the sale of non-existent Starlink terminals during blackouts and fake fuel coupons during the shortage.
+In addition to the drone scam, other cases were identified, including the sale of non-existent Starlink terminals during blackouts and fake fuel coupons during periods of shortage.

 -